getify/You-Dont-Know-JS/up & going/ch1.md

 # You Don't Know JS: Up & Going
 # Chapter 1: Into Programming

-Welcome to the *"You Don't Know JS"* (YDKJS) book series.
+Welcome to the *You Don't Know JS* (YDKJS) series.

-*"Up & Going"* is an introduction to several basic concepts of programming -- of course we lean toward JavaScript (often abbreviated JS) specifically -- and how to approach and understand the rest of the titles in this series.
+*Up & Going* is an introduction to several basic concepts of programming -- of course we lean toward JavaScript (often abbreviated JS) specifically -- and how to approach and understand the rest of the titles in this series.
 Especially if you're just getting into programming and/or JavaScript, this book will briefly explore what you need to get *up and going*.

 This first chapter explains the basic principles of programming at a very high level.
 It's mostly intended if you are starting YDKJS with little to no prior programming experience, and are looking to these books to help get you started along a path to understanding programming through the lens of JavaScript.